kaihanlee/Stochastic-Processes-Multi-Server-Queueing-Model/README.md

     - Otherwise, the job is added to the Waiting queue.
 - When a processing unit is done processing the job it was assigned to, the scheduler assigns another job to it from the queue (picked randomly), if one exists.
 - The length of each job is exponentially distributed with mean length 6 sec.
-- Jobs arrival follows a Poisson process with rate 2 sec􀀀1.
+- Jobs arrival follows a Poisson process with rate 1 job every 2 seconds.
 - Jobs arrival is independent from their processing times.
 - It is estimated that a delayed job costs 1:25 pence for every second it spends in the Waiting queue.
 - The operating cost of a processing unit is 1:5 pence per second if it is Working and 1 pence if it is idle.